HinChou/R-Shiny-Project/README.md

 ### New Adds:
 * Optimize the user interface
-* Add google analytics for tracking all the page view and button clicking
+* Add google analytics for tracking all the page views and button clicking

 ### Pending: